jeremytammik/tbc/a/1577_forge_ids_install.md

 <iframe width="480" height="270" src="https://www.youtube.com/embed/800d2xmQl0s?rel=0" frameborder="0" allowfullscreen></iframe>
 </center>

-Many thanks to Augusto for putting these together!
+Many thanks to Augusto and Michael for putting these together!

 ####<a name="4"></a>Unique IDs for Forge Viewer Elements

-Augusto uses his newest sample to answer the StackOverflow question on [Forge Viewer: unique IDs for clickable objects](https://stackoverflow.com/questions/45577971/forge-viewer-unique-ids-for-clickable-objects):
+Augusto uses Michael's sample to answer the StackOverflow question on [Forge Viewer: unique IDs for clickable objects](https://stackoverflow.com/questions/45577971/forge-viewer-unique-ids-for-clickable-objects):

 **Question:** I am experimenting with Revit and the Forge Viewer.